oreze/tp24-invoicing/README.md

 I have omitted several features I initially intended to implement, but the solution still includes functionalities for adding/getting receivables (invoices) and retrieving some basic statistics used to assess the company's health.

-My next step would involve refactoring, such as extracting enums and improving the structure of the function in StatisticsRepository.
+My next step would involve refactoring, such as extracting secrets, configs, enums and improving the structure of the function in StatisticsRepository.
 Additionally, I planned to integrate the Identity.API service (IdentityServer) with Receivables.API, allowing only authorized APIs to perform operations.
 As the application expands, performance tests will also be added.

 # Getting Started